To propose a change in title to an existing degree, please follow and review each of the five steps below:

 - The Provost decision to approve or reject the proposal to change the existing degree will be informed by the recommendation of the GPSC and/or UC.

-- After Provost approval, Academic Programs will submit the two THECB forms into the THECB portal for THECB review and acknowledgement.
+- After Provost approval, the Director for Academic Programs will submit the two THECB forms into the THECB portal for THECB review and acknowledgement.

 Step Five: Notification to Dean and Relevant On-Campus Parties of THECB Acknowledgement Letter

-- Following acknowledgement by the THECB, Academic Programs will notify the Dean of the unit that submitted the proposal to change the title of the existing degree.
+- Following acknowledgement by the THECB, the Director for Academic Programs will notify the Dean of the unit that submitted the proposal to change the title of the existing degree.